ian-coccimiglio/multilabel/README.md

 A project to see whether it is reasonable to encode/decode masks as a "2.5D" label image, specifically by factorizing primes.
 This was inspired by investigating novel tools in bioimaging (such as the Segment Anything Model) and chatting on the image.sc forums.

 Each unique mask is given a sequential prime number >1.
-Add the masks as before to the image, where if a pixel has a value of zero, simply add the label.
-But, if a pixel doesn't have a value of zero (i.e., there's a collision in 2D space), multiply their values.
+Create an empty label image of 1s.
+Multiply each mask together.
 At the end, you'll still have a 2D label image, except a subset label-values could be prime-factored into a set of distinct and unique primes ("square-free integers").

+Benefits:
-Benefits: Possibly space-efficient in images with few overlaps.
-Able to represent any list of overlapping 2D masks in 2-dimensions.
-Would be easy and fast to cycle/visualize masks by dividing each pixel by each prime number and taking the modulus.
+- Possibly space-efficient in images with few overlaps.
+- Theoretically able to represent any list of overlapping 2D masks in 2-dimensions.
+- Would be easy and fast to cycle/visualize masks by dividing each pixel by each prime number and taking the modulus.
+Drawbacks:
-Drawbacks: 32-bit integer images would be easily surpassed by images with many colliding masks.
+- 32-bit integer images would be easily surpassed by images with many colliding masks.
 Pah!

 Maybe this project works, or maybe it will be bioimaging meets cryptography.